-In 2017 ISM plans to return to the At-Bashi range in the Tien Shan mountains, to explore and climb the high peaks in this area above the Kashkaratash glaciers.
+In 2018, ISM plans to return to the Western end of the At-Bashi range in the Tien Shan mountains, to explore and climb the high peaks in this unexplored area above the Kokaigir river and glacial system.

-The At-Bashi is a beautiful range of snowy summits and technical rocky peaks that run parallel to the southern Chinese border at the western end of the Tien Shan mountains.
-These mountains known as the Tien Shan stretch for over 2,500km from east to west along the border and together with the Tajik Pamir mountains make up over 90% of Kyrgyzstan.
+The At-Bashi is a beautiful range of snowy summits and technical rocky peaks that runs parallel to the southern Chinese border at the western end of the Tien Shan mountains.
+These mountains stretch for over 2,500km from east to west along the border and together with the Tajik Pamir mountains make up over 90% of Kyrgyzstan.

-We fly into Bishkek the capital of Kyrgyzstan (served by Turkish Airlines and Aeroflot).
-We will convene at the Alpinist Hotel and it's here that we meet up with Vladimir and his team from ITMC, who provide our transport and ground support.
+We fly into Bishkek, the capital of Kyrgyzstan (served by Turkish Airlines and Aeroflot).
+We will convene at the Alpinist Hotel and it's here that we meet Vladimir and his team from ITMC, who provide our transport and ground support.
 Arriving in the morning we enjoy the afternoon and evening taking in some of the ancient cultural and historical sites around the city as well as sorting out any final preparations before departing the following day.
-Bishkek has a very Soviet feel, which acts as a window into the 20th Century, but underneath this very Soviet architecture, you'll find that the soul of the place remains very much as it was when fortified to control local caravan routes on the ancient Silk Road.
+Bishkek has a very Soviet feel, which acts as a window into the 20th Century, but underneath the Soviet architecture, you'll find that the soul of the place remains very much as it was when it was fortified to control local caravan routes on the ancient Silk Road.

 We have porter help to assist us throughout the trip and to keep our high camps supplied, giving us maximum time and energy for the climbing.